 6. If you are contacted by a client of your website being hacked

 The people who visit your site more frequently than you.
 If you have a thousand visits within 24 hours and your web page is hacked,

 it is possible that a client may contact you before you are notified or Google senses the hack.
 Immediately let the clients know that you are making a move.
 Besides you can consider taking the site offline.

-This article has offered you numerous tools to monitor your website from hackers, and we have also seen the sings that you usually observe when your site is hacked.
+This article has offered you numerous tools to monitor your website from hackers, and we have also seen the signs that you usually observe when your site is hacked.
 Use the signs as part of your toolkit.
-For instance, regularly sign in to search console to find your website`s status, check your site in the search results to make sure that everything is okay and visit your web page often in Google chrome where they will alert you in case of anything.
+For instance, regularly sign in to the search console to find your website`s status, check your site in the search results to make sure that everything is okay, and visit your web page often in Google chrome where they will alert you in case of anything.